Ninja-Vikash/React-Router-Wizard/README.md

 > Don't forget to update scripts in `package.json`

 #### Create index.js
+Create an `index.js` file in the outermost directory.
 > [!IMPORTANT]\
 > Responsibility for deploying all directories and files lies with `index.js` 💡